 Richard Overton, who turned 111 years old on May 11, was scheduled to welcome media tours of his recently renovated house on Friday, but Meals on Wheels Central Texas says he has fallen ill.

-Volma Overton, Richard’s nephew, says his uncle is doing better than he was Wednesday night when he was taken to the hospital.
+Volma Overton, Richard’s cousin, says Richard is doing better than he was Wednesday night when he was taken to the hospital.
 A doctor told the family he will need to be in hospital “for a while,” but didn’t specify how long.
 “We’re worried about him,” Volma says.
 “We’re asking everyone for their prayers.”

 Overton spent five days at the hospital in May after he was diagnosed with pneumonia.